Article I — OFFICES

 Article XVII — Dissolution

-Upon dissolution of OWAA, the Board shall pay or make provision for the payment of all of the liabilities of OWAA and then transfer the assets of OWAA to organizations selected by the Board that are organized and operating exclusively for charitable, educational, religious or scientific purposes and that qualify as tax-exempt organizations under section 501(c)(3) of the U.S. Internal Revenue Code or any corresponding provision of any future U.S. Internal Revenue law.
+Upon dissolution of OWAA, the Board shall pay or make provision for the payment of all of the liabilities of OWAA and then transfer the assets of OWAA to organizations selected by the Board that are organized and operating exclusively for charitable, educational, or scientific purposes and that qualify as tax-exempt organizations under section 501(c)(3) of the U.S. Internal Revenue Code or any corresponding provision of any future federal tax code.
 Any assets of OWAA not thus disposed of by action of the Board of Directors shall be disposed of by the court of the county in which the principal place of business of OWAA then is located but only to organizations organized and operated for such purposes and qualifying for such tax-exempt status.

 Article XVIII — Amendment

 (b) A change may be proposed by the written initiative of 15 percent of the members of OWAA who are entitled to vote.
 A change proposed in this way shall be submitted in writing to all Board members at least 30 days before a Board meeting.
-If the Board determines that the proposed change is in legal form, it shall be published in Outdoors Unlimited® and submitted to the membership for vote.
+If the Board determines that the proposed change is in legal form, it shall be published in Outdoors Unlimited and distributed to members by electronic means and submitted to the membership for vote.
 The Board may publish its recommendations for or against the change and may offer an alternative change for vote by the members at the same time.

 Unless a higher percentage of votes is required elsewhere in these bylaws or by applicable law, a simple majority of votes cast by the members shall be sufficient to approve or reject changes proposed by either of the permitted ways, provided that the number of votes cast is sufficient to constitute a quorum at a membership meeting.